deel-ai/deel_dataset_manager/README.md

 - providers: (value = list of providers )

 `providers` is the root node of the provider configurations list.
 Each child node of `providers` node define a provider configuration.
+The name of child node is the name of the configuration.
+It will be used in command line to specify the provider.

 Below is an example of version 2 provider configuration for DEEL core team members: